srpelissier/snow/readme.md

 #### Pagination is enabled when viewing the Staff/Branch

-**Pagination** is not fully implemented as an automated test because the details of the feature are unclear.
-However it's been observed that up to 25 Branches or Staffs there is no pagination.
-Moreover, while under Staff one can find the necessary navigation controls for pagination, these are absent from under Branch.
-The file `Pagination.java` is an attempt at testing this which could eventually be merged into `MaintainBranchesAndStaffs.java` after the requirements are made clearer. `Pagination.java` is essentially an extract of the relevant methods from `MaintainBranchesAndStaffs.java` with the ability to generate more Branch/Staff entries.
-See also the associated scripts `buildPagination.sh` and `RunPagination.sh`.
+**Pagination** is partly implemented for Staffs (TODO: the Previous and Last buttons' actions) in a distinct file `Pagination.java` which could eventually be merged into `MaintainBranchesAndStaffs.java`.
+See also the associated scripts `buildPagination.sh` and `runPagination.sh`.

 #### Logged in account information can be viewed/edited from the Account menu